2008 Venezuelan regional elections

-The 2008 regional elections of Venezuela were held on 23 November 2008 to choose 22 governors and 2 metropolitan mayors.
+Regional elections were held in Venezuela on 23 November 2008 to choose 22 governors and 2 metropolitan mayors.
 The candidates were selected for a term beginning in 2008 and ending in 2012, when the next regional elections will be held.
 The 2008 regional elections were the second during the government of Hugo Chávez Frías and the first since he founded the United Socialist Party.

 The government of the state of Amazonas and nine municipalities were not chosen in this elections because they had been elected after the 2004 regional elections.
 The Venezuelan opposition managed to attain the metropolitan municipality of Caracas, won by candidate Antonio Ledezma, as well as five state governments; the United Socialist Party, meanwhile, won seventeen.

 Henrique Capriles Radonski, the former mayor of the Baruta municipality, became the governor of Miranda, defeating the incumbent, Diosdado Cabello.
 Adán Chávez, president Hugo Chavéz's brother, became the governor of Barinas.
 In Carabobo, Henrique Salas Feo, the son of former presidential candidate Henrique Salas Römer, defeated his opponent Mario Silva to become the governor.
 Pablo Pérez Álvarez became the governor Zulia; he succeeded Manuel Rosales, who had governed from 2000 until 2008 and was a presidential candidate in 2006.